Incorporating Community into Mobility Program Design

 Additional Considerations:

-Home Purchase Benefits for Renters: When applicable, consider extending new home purchase benefits to renters as well as homeowners to help bridge the homeownership gap, particularly for employees facing financial barriers to homeownership.
+Home Purchase Benefits for Renters: When applicable, consider extending new home purchase benefits to current renters as well as current homeowners to help bridge the homeownership gap, particularly for employees facing financial barriers to homeownership.

 Security Briefings and Cultural Resources: Prioritize employee safety by providing comprehensive security, cultural training, and resources to help ensure the well-being of employees and their families in unfamiliar cultures or potentially risky environments.